Arkansas Railroad Museum

 Arkansas Railroad Museum is located on Port Road in Pine Bluff, Arkansas at the former Cotton Belt (SSW) yard.

 The former SSW shops are occupied by the historic collection of railroad equipment.
 This museum is about an hour's drive from Little Rock, AR, and is one of the largest displays of historic railroad equipment in Arkansas.
 The Museum is operated by the Cotton Belt Rail Historical Society and local volunteers.
-The Museum is open Monday through Saturday from 10 AM to 2 PM and on Sunday afternoon by appointment.
+The Museum is open Thursday through Saturday from 10 AM to 2 PM and other hours can be arranged by appointment.

 Specific equipment

 Arkansas Railroad Museum is most famous for stabling SSW #819, the last steam locomotive built by the Cotton Belt.
-The 819 was restored to operation in 1986.
-It operated on 13 excursions between 1986 and 1993, but is currently out of service pending completion of an overhaul mandated by the Federal Railroad Administration.
-A collection of historical passenger cars, mostly lightweight Pullman-Standard equipment, is also kept for use behind 819.
+The 819 was restored to operation in 1986 and operated in excursion service until the early 1990s, but is currently out of service.
+A collection of historical passenger cars, including lightweight equipment, is also kept for use behind 819.
 The 819 is listed on the National Register of Historic Places.

 The following equipment is at the museum:

 Cotton Belt 336, a D3 Mogul built by Baldwin in 1909, is in poor condition and will be cosmetically restored.
 This locomotive is also listed on the National Register.

 The following cars are part of the St. Louis Southwestern Railway (Cotton Belt Route) Relief Train, also listed on the National Register: